SangHyunPark1213/Recipe_Generator/README.md

     Open your web browser and go to `http://127.0.0.1:5000/`.

 ## Usage
+- Select your preferred language using the flag icons.
 - Enter the ingredients in the input box, separated by commas.
-- Select your preferred language using the flag icons.
 - Click "Generate Recipes" to see recipe suggestions.
 - Rate the recipes, and those you rate with 1 star will not appear in future suggestions.
 - To reset your preferences, click "Reset Preferences".

-## Contributing
-If you'd like to contribute to this project, please fork the repository and use a feature branch.
-Pull requests are welcome.

-## License
+## Future Work
-This project is licensed under the MIT License.
+- **NLP-Based Detailed Recipe Suggestions**: Using Language Processing (NLP) to understand more detailed user inputs and provide more personalized and accurate recipe suggestions.
+- **Expanded Data Integration**: Expanding the ingredient database to include a wider variety of foods and recipes, improving the accuracy and variety of recipe matches.